Stocks soar as Congress works toward $1.6T stimulus package

 |EXXON MOBIL CORPORATION

-Markets surged across Europe, with Germany’s DAX leading the way, up 7.2 percent, while France’s CAC and Britain’s FTSE added 5.1 percent and 4.7 percent, respectively.
+Markets surged across Europe, with Germany’s DAX leading the way, up 9.2 percent, while France’s CAC and Britain’s FTSE each added 6.7 percent.

 CLICK HERE TO READ MORE ON FOX BUSINESS